epitron/scripts/README.txt

 =[ Other Things ]===============================================

-j             | loads a file in an already-open jedit editor n             | run nedit in daemon mode (so only one process is ever running) bashrc.leet   | my custom bashrc file underscorize  | convert all spaces in filenames to underscores timesync      | synch the system's hardware clock with time.nist.gov
+j             | loads a file in an already-open jedit editor n             | open a file in nedit (using the same nedit process as all other instances) bashrc.leet   | my custom bashrc file underscorize  | convert all spaces in filenames to underscores timesync      | synch the system's hardware clock with time.nist.gov